The Intercontinental Academy of Household, Hotel and Resort Management

 Certificate, business & continuing education programs specific to private homes, yacht/equestrian/shooting/country clubs, hotels, and resorts.
-Each is designed to provide, coach, and teach, exceptional personal service levels typically only found at The White House, Camp David Resort, Vice President’s Naval Observatory Home and Air Force One.
+Each is designed to provide, coach, and teach exceptional personal service levels typically only found at The White House, Camp David Resort, Vice President’s Naval Observatory Home and Air Force One.
 We offer the capability to study long distance via digital textbooks on a tablet and web-based instruction, on your site or at our mansion studying.

 Students are lifelong learners and can take over 40,000 courses online - with a current student body of just over 12 million and 20,000+ instructors.
 Presently there have been 55,000,000+ enrollments, over 9,000,000 hours of video content are available, and instruction is available in 80+ course languages.
-Classes and Instructors are continuously rated (and ranked) for satisfaction, adhesion and happiness.
-Students enrolled are taught by an expert instructor, and every course is available on-demand, so students can learn at their own pace, on their own time, and on any device.
+Classes and Instructors are continuously rated (and ranked) for satisfaction, adhesion, and happiness.
+Students enrolled are taught by an expert instructor, and every course is available on-demand so that students can learn at their own pace, on their own time, and on any device.